Automating License Checks with Python and OGR

 cleaned = cleaned[len(prefix):].strip()

-# Normalize spacing and underscores for SPDX alignment
+# Normalize whitespace and underscores to SPDX hyphens

 cleaned = cleaned.replace(" ", "-").replace("_", "-")